-1910.1450(k)

-[Reserved]
+1910.1450(k) [Reserved] 1910.1450(l)

 Appendices.
 The information contained in the appendices is not intended, by itself, to create any additional obligations not otherwise imposed or to detract from any existing obligation.

 10.2 DHS List 41 Chemicals With Low Threshold Reporting Quantities That Require Prior Approval From The DLC EHS Coordinator or DLC EHS Committee Before Purchasing